chatswithjc/godisgood/content/en/docs/book/god-is-good.md

 In the midst of whatever is going on in your life today, I invite you to pause and reflect on God.
 King David describes in powerful words, God’s character.
 We can verily grasp the depth of these words.

 King David composed a song to declare the goodness of God.
 One of my favorites Psalms.
-Psalm 145:8-21 (The Message)
+Psalm 145:8-21

 “God is ALL mercy and grace—not quick to anger, is rich in love.